rehierl/node-tree-outliner/3-1-0-design-2.md

 "open" event, and the event used to close a section as the section's "close" event.

-In short: No other operation is allowed to be executed.
+No other operation is allowed to be executed during such an event.
 That is, an algorithm is not allowed to associate any nodes with the corresponding section (i.e. add nodes to it) during the execution of one of the above mentioned events.
-These events are only allowed to change a section's state.
+These events are only allowed to change a the state of a section.

 However, a single node event can still be used to execute multiple section events.
 A node event can still create, initialize and open a declared section.
-Also, a single node event could in theory open and close a section.
+Also, a single node event could technically open and close a section.
 Obviously, and in the latter case, such a section would always count as being empty.

 **CLARIFICATION**